luisgls/SOPRANO/README.md

 ```

 ## Important notes
-SOPRANO fails if there are 0 synonymous mutations inside the immunopeptidome.
+- SOPRANO fails if there are 0 synonymous mutations inside the immunopeptidome.
+- Only mutations in those transcript IDs present on the immunopeptidome file will be used to estimate ON and OFF dN/dS.
+The rest of mutations will be discarded.